Loading Now

 Strengthens Muscles, Joints and Bones

-High-impact activity such as running can take a toll on our joints as we get older, so it’s essential we look after them as best we can.
-Weight training is a great way to increase the strength in your muscles, joints, and bones whilst also helping keep them stabilised and strong.
+High-impact activities like running can take a toll on our joints as we age, so it’s essential to take care of them as best we can.
+Strength training for runners is an excellent way to build strength in your muscles, joints, and bones while also keeping them stable and resilient.

-As we age, our bones become weaker, which is also known as age-related degeneration.
-Strength training helps work against this and keeps us in good running condition all year round.
+As we get older, our bones naturally become weaker due to age-related degeneration.
+Strength training helps combat this process and keeps us in good running condition year-round.

 Lowers Injury Risk

 Weight training lowers your risk of injury.
-When lifting weights, your body adapts to handle new environments, workouts, and capabilities.
-Which improves your recovery time for each run and weight session.
+When you lift weights, your body adapts to handle new environments, workouts, and capabilities, which improves your recovery time for both runs and weight sessions.

-Choosing to not lift weights within your running program can increase your chance of injury.
-Allowing you to potentially overtrain your legs from lack of strength, muscle fatigue, lack of stretching, and minimal rest days.
+On the other hand, choosing not to include weight training in your running program can increase your risk of injury.
+This can lead to overtraining your legs due to a lack of strength, muscle fatigue, insufficient stretching, and minimal rest days.

 Improves Running Form

-Building a strong foundation is so important for your running posture.
-As you run, your core muscles and your back are what stabilise your spine, which is why building strength in these areas is so important.
+Building a strong foundation is essential for maintaining proper running posture.
+As you run, your core muscles and back stabilise your spine, which is why strengthening these areas is so important.

 Bring-the-outdoors-in-RUN-main-1024x576 Strength Training for Runners: The Benefits & Myths